Two dead as police clash with protesters in Peru's capital

 Villaran, a reformer, wants to move the wholesale market - known as an easy place to buy contraband and stolen merchandise - to a modern facility she has built just a few blocks away.

-She accused merchants opposed to the move of hiring criminals to brawl with police, paying them just 30 soles (7.1 pounds) a day to throw rocks and clubs at riot police, who responded with tear gas, batons and pistols.
+She accused merchants opposed to the move of hiring criminals to brawl with police, paying them just 30 soles ($11.50) a day to throw rocks and clubs at riot police, who responded with tear gas, batons and pistols.

 "Today, all the real merchants who don't rely on criminals have said they want to move to the new market," Villaran said on RPP radio.
 "We are regaining order and security in an area that has only been one of disorder, chaos, insecurity and filth."